WuerthPhoenix/tornado/src/tornado/webhook_collector/doc/README.md

 - Searches for webhook configurations in the _/tornado-webhook-collector/config/webhooks_ directory
 - Binds the HTTP server to the IP 127.0.0.1
 - Starts the HTTP server at port 1234
-- Writes outgoing Events to the UDS socket at _/tmp/tornado_
+- Writes outgoing Events to the TCP socket at _tornado_server_ip:4747_